MorinWang/morinwang.github.io/_pages/about.md

 # 🔥 News
+- *2025.08*: 🎉🎉 The representative work from my PhD period, *Put Teacher in Student's Shoes: Cross-Distillation for Ultra-compact Model Compression Framework* (EI-BERT), has received the **Best Paper Award Runner Up** at KDD2025!🎉🎉
+- *2025.07*: 🎉🎉 I am honored to receive an invitation from Professor Xile Zhao to present an invited talk on 'Tensor Criterion-Based Neural Networks' to his research team.
-- *2025.07*: 🎉🎉 I am honored to receive invitation from Professor Ce Zhu to present an invited talk on 'Tensor Criterion-Based Neural Networks' to his research team.
+- *2025.07*: 🎉🎉 I am honored to receive an invitation from Professor Ce Zhu to present an invited talk on 'Tensor Criterion-Based Neural Networks' to his research team.
-- *2025.06*: 🎉🎉 I am honored to receive invitation from Tencent to present an invited talk on 'Function Calling in Industrial Scenarios.'
+- *2025.06*: 🎉🎉 I am honored to receive an invitation from Tencent to present an invited talk on 'Function Calling in Industrial Scenarios.'
 - *2025.05*:  🎉🎉 I am delighted that I have been selected to receive a SIGKDD-supported KDD 2025 Student Travel Award ($1000)!
 - *2025.05*:  🎉🎉 As one of his mentors, I am proud that Xuhui Chen has been awarded the Outstanding Academic Performance Award (Top 2/200).
 - *2025.05*:  🎉🎉 The representative work from my PhD period, *Put Teacher in Student's Shoes: Cross-Distillation for Ultra-compact Model Compression Framework* (EI-BERT), has been accepted by KDD 2025.
 Now, the 1.9 MB-sized EI-BERT has become <span style="color: red">a fundamental capability in Alipay.</span>